ginaschmalzle/blog_source/content/cascadia.rst

 **Cascadia subduction zone creep**
 ==============================================================

 On April 29, 2014, I presented a talk for `Data Rave, NYC <http://www.meetup.com/Data-Rave/events/177359692/>`_ at EBay.
 My collaborators on this project are `Rob McCaffrey <http://web.pdx.edu/~pdx07343/>`_ at `Portland State University <http://www.pdx.edu/>`_ and `Ken Creager <http://www.ess.washington.edu/dwp/people/profile.php?name=creager--ken>`_ at the `University of Washington <http://www.washington.edu/>`_.
 This blog covers the talk, and the original slides can be found in my `github repo <https://github.com/ginaschmalzle/Cascadia>`_.
 The paper for which the talk and this blog are based is found `here <http://onlinelibrary.wiley.com/doi/10.1002/2013GC005172/abstract>`_.
+Like what you are reading?
+Check out my follow-up blog on `slow slip and tremor <http://geodesygina.com/SSEs.html>`_!

 A key question that geophysicists try to answer is “How much are tectonic plates “stuck” together?"
 The answer to this question has major implications on seismic hazard since it is thought that the more plates are stuck, the larger the earthquake will be.
 This blog will discuss how much the North American plate is stuck (or not stuck) to the Explorer, Juan de Fuca and Gorda plates within the Cascadia subduction zone, which resides in the Pacific Northwest corner of the United States.